How to tell if an article is peer-reviewed:

 3. For journal articles, look for the purple label "peer-reviewed" in Primo (see image below), or the label "scholarly" in a database, or you can research the journal's reputation.
 Does it claim to be peer-reviewed, academic, or scholarly on its website?

-"Peer-reviewed" means that other experts (peers of the author) have reviewed, checked, and often challenged the research methods, logic, and conclusions, so you can be fairly sure the information is good, depending on the standards of the journal.
+"Peer-reviewed" means that other experts (peers of the author) have reviewed, checked, and corrected the research methods, logic, and conclusions, so you can be fairly sure the information is good, depending on the standards of the journal.

 Of course, conclusions in journal articles are sometimes later shown to be incorrect, and there have even been hoaxes where joke articles making ridiculous claims were accepted in supposedly scholarly journals.
 However, you will need to use them and know what they are.
 Besides looking up the reputation of a journal, look at the article itself.